 Save the Images to a Folder

-After I have some keywords for the elements of my room, I’ll use Google Images and begin to save the correct materials and furnishings to my folder.
+After I have some keywords for the elements of my room, I’ll use Google Images and begin to download and save the correct materials and furnishings to my folder.
 For this Family Room example, I happen to have already collected a lot of items over the years, so I’m grabbing those images from the different websites.
 I spend many hours sourcing and finding items, so I won’t make you watch that whole process, but you can learn my method in the sourcing bonus video!

 Open Your Template in Canva

 After we’re satisfied that we’ve downloaded all the images we need to make a mood board for our space, we can visit Canva.
 I’ve created a handy template that you can make a copy of to use for your design.